 We are open Monday to Friday 9am to 5pm and Saturday 10am to 2pm.
 Moreover, we maintain a flexible attitude, and are generally able to adapt our service to meet our client’s individual circumstances and needs, for example by providing a part only service, or alternatively by taking on additional tasks and duties..

 Our fees are extremely competitive and we offer both a ‘Letting Only’ and ‘Full Management’ service.
-There is NO VAT to pay giving you an even greater RETURN ON YOUR INVESTMENT.
 There are No up front charges – nothing to pay until a tenant moves in and starts paying rent.

 Guide for Landlords

 Before a property can be let, there are several matters which the owner will need to deal with to ensure that the tenancy runs smoothly, and also that he/she complies with the law.
 We provide summarised information below.
 If you require further advice or assistance with any matter, please do not hesitate to contact us:

 Preparing the Property